Conduct Committee Application

-The Student Conduct system holds students accountable for prohibited behavior and encourages behavior modification.
+The Student Conduct system holds students accountable to behavioral and academic integrity standards.

 STUDENT CONDUCT COMMITTEE DESCRIPTION

 When called upon, a sitting committee may hear a case.
 A sitting SCC committee at UMA is made up of 1 faculty, 1 staff, and at least 3 students.
-Cases may be heard upon appeal from students who have been sanctioned by a conduct officer or the case may be referred directly without previous adjudication.
+Cases may be heard upon appeal from students who have been sanctioned dismissal, suspension, loss of recognition of an organization, or suspension from the residence halls.
+Students found responsible or sanctioned for Title IX related incidents also have a right of review as do their accusers.
 The SCC determines if a UMA or UMS policy was violated, and if so, assigns sanctions that are appropriate to the violation.
 Possible sanctions range from a disciplinary warning, community service, or an educational project, up to and including suspension or dismissal from the University.

 Finally, the Academic Integrity Board (AIB) is comprised of members of the Student Conduct Committee.
 The AIB is the subgroup of the SCC board called upon to hear academic integrity cases such as cheating, plagiarism, and fabrication on academic assignments.

 The UMS Conduct Code specifies the following responsibilities for members of the Conduct Committee.

 - Upon referral to the Committee by the Conduct Officer and at the request of the Committee Chair, participates in Conduct Committee Hearings.